Quilt Canada 2015 Logo

 - Accepted works that differ from digital photos submitted with entry, or do not meet CQA/ACC Quilting Standards and Elements and Principles of Design will not be hung.

-- For wall quilt categories submit two (2) digital images: full view and detail of quilting stitches.
+- For all wall quilts, submit two (2) digital images: full view and detail of quilting stitches.

-- For bed quilt category, include three (3) digital images: full view, detail of quilting stitches and quilt on an appropriately-sized bed.
+- For all bed quilts, submit three (3) digital images: full view, detail of quilting stitches and quilt on an appropriately-sized bed.

-- For wearable art category, include three (3) digital images: front view, back view and detail of quilting stitches with the garment photographed on a mannequin or a model not showing the face.
+- For wearable art, submit three (3) digital images: front view, back view and detail of quilting stitches with the garment photographed on a mannequin or a model not showing the face.

 - Eliminate distracting background clutter.